heimrichhannot/contao-advanced-dashboard-bundle/UPGRADE.md

 # Upgrade guide

-This guide describes the breaking changes between the committed state of `main` and `feature/contao5`.
+This guide lists the migration steps for upgrading from version 0.1.x to the unreleased Contao 5 version.

 ## Requirements